-Students, residents, and their guests should not engage in disruptive or disorderly conduct or lewd, indecent, or obscene conduct or expression.
-This includes activities that are excessively noisy or otherwise disruptive to others.
+Students, employees, and their guests should not engage in disruptive or disorderly conduct or lewd, indecent, or obscene conduct or expression.
+This includes activities and college sponsored functions in which outside guests are permitted.
+Events or activities that are excessively noisy or otherwise disruptive to others in a work or school environment will not be permitted.